 Practical Strategies That Work

 Back-checks and spot-checks remain the gold standard.
-Having supervisors re-visit a random 10-15% of respondents to verify key responses catches fabrication and systematic errors.
+J-PAL and IPA's data quality checks guidance recommends re-interviewing at least 10% of respondents with a shortened questionnaire, ensuring every enumerator has at least one respondent back-checked and that discrepancies are documented and reconciled; the World Bank's DIME Wiki suggests pushing that share to 10–20%, weighted toward the first two weeks when problems are most fixable.
 Determining the right sample size for back-checks is itself a design decision worth getting right.
 The knowledge that back-checks will happen is itself a deterrent.

 High-frequency checks (HFCs) involve reviewing incoming data daily or weekly for anomalies.
-With CAPI (Computer-Assisted Personal Interviewing) tools, this can be partially automated—flagging interviews that are too short, responses that fall outside expected ranges, or enumerators whose data looks suspiciously uniform.
+The DIME Wiki advises that HFCs be designed and coded in parallel with the questionnaire itself, not bolted on afterwards.
+With CAPI (Computer-Assisted Personal Interviewing) tools, much of this can be automated—flagging interviews that are too short, responses that fall outside expected ranges, or enumerators whose data looks suspiciously uniform.

 CAPI vs paper is no longer a close call for most contexts.
-Digital data collection through platforms like SurveyCTO, KoBoToolbox, or ODK reduces transcription errors, enables real-time monitoring, enforces skip patterns, and allows GPS tracking.
+As SurveyCTO documents, digital data collection through platforms like SurveyCTO, KoBoToolbox, or ODK removes the separate data-entry step where transcription errors creep in, enforces skip patterns automatically, applies range constraints in real time, and makes data available from day two rather than only after the field is closed.
 The main barriers—smartphone availability and digital literacy among enumerators—have largely been overcome in South Asia.

 "The best data quality system is one that catches problems while you can still fix them, not one that documents them after the fact."